Fr4nz83/PWR-plugin-kubernetes/README.md

 More precisely, in this repository you will find:

 - our power-aware online scheduling policy, **PWR**, in the form of a Kubernetes scoring plugin.
 The core of the PWR plugin can be found in the Go source file [`pwr_score.go`](pkg/simulator/plugin/pwr_score.go);
-- the power consumption telemetry feature to the Alibaba's open-simulator (this required to modify some of the simulator's source files);
+- the power consumption telemetry feature added to Alibaba's open-simulator (this required to modify some of the simulator's source files);
-- provide the Python and Bash scripts used for the paper's experimental evaluation, in order to ensure reproducibility.
+- Python and Bash scripts used for the paper's experimental evaluation, to ensure reproducibility.

 ## How to compile the code